xzhong57/Spotify_episodes_clustering/README.md

 - pca_computing.ipynb provides steps to compute the PC value for each episodes data.

-- clustering.ipynb provides steps to cluster the data of PC values from pca_computing.ipynb.
+- clustering.ipynb provides steps to cluster the data based on PC values from pca_computing.ipynb.